Red0Core/SearchSystem/ARCHITECTURE.md

 * `_is_noise_line` and `_split_segments` drop article-like prefixes (e.g.,
   `CA1698373 ...`) and split multi-brand rows (`TOYOTA-LEXUS`).
 * `normalize_brand_token` lowercases, replaces `ё/й`, transliterates Russian
-  characters, strips punctuation, and applies hard-coded typo overrides so «тоёта», «тайота», «leksus», etc. collapse to canonical IDs.
+  characters, strips punctuation, and applies typo overrides so «тоёта», «тайота», «leksus», etc. collapse to canonical IDs.
+* Brand parsing is now two-phased: `_collect_candidates` gathers every clean manufacturer label, tokenizes it, and tracks statistics (solo occurrences, uppercase frequency, hyphenated usage, etc.) for each normalized token.
+The `_select_trusted_tokens` scorer keeps only those tokens that look like proper names (appear solo, in uppercase lines, or repeatedly in multi-brand combos) while aggressively discarding nouns such as «масло», «жидкость», «подшипник».
-* `build_brand_catalog` runs all lines through the heuristics above and produces two maps: `brand_id -> Brand` and `token -> brand_id` for O(1) lookups.
+* `build_brand_catalog` then registers each candidate whose tokens intersect the trusted set, producing two maps: `brand_id -> Brand` and `token -> brand_id` for O(1) lookups.
 * `extract_brand_ids_from_text` reuses the same tokenizer for manufacturers at index time, and `detect_brands_in_query` performs query-time detection so the classifier and Elasticsearch share a single brand universe.